-- 1. The programme's teaching takes the form of lectures, practicals and/or exercises. - 2.
-Some practicals and/or exercises must be completed before students participate in the examination.
-This will be indicated in the respective course overviews in the study guide.
+1. The programme's teaching takes the form of lectures, practicals and/or exercises.

+- 2. Some practicals and/or exercises must be completed before students participate in the examination.
+This will be indicated in the respective course overviews in the study guide. - 3.
+The mid-term assessment of the Master's thesis is described in the study guide.
+The outcome of the assessment must be submitted before the latest allowable date according to the rules described in the study guide.
+Failure to do so may result in the termination of the thesis project.